MeshSr/ONetSwitch/README.md

 ###ONetSwitch
 The ONetSwitch project sets up an open [Software Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking) platform that make it easy for you to create new network applications.
+ONetSwitch is an All Programmable open networking innovation platform.ONetSwitch is based on the Xilinx Zynq-7000 SoC.
+It can achieve a comprehensive experiment platform integrating calculations, storage, networks and interconnection by extension.
+Both its software and hardware can realize custom programming.
+Its reference designs are abundant and flexible, can be used to various researches on the evolution of network prototypes, and the development of customized network products.
+Especially, the features of the miniaturization and low power are adapted to the multi-node network tests and deployments.

 ONetSwitch provides two open source SDN Switch reference desins available on GitHub:
 * [OpenFlow switch software implement](https://github.com/MeshSr/ONetSwitch/wiki/REF-OpenFlowSwitch-SWFT)